appliedstate/liftoff/docs/prd/facebook-category-discovery-pipeline.md

 - As a media buyer, I want a weekly ranked list of categories with links so I can quickly trial new angles.
 - As a PM, I want rationale and signals stored so we can audit why categories were chosen.

-## Workflow
+## Workflow (Factory integration)

 1) Gather candidates via API queries (country=ALL or specific; active only; date window)
 2) Score by signals (versions count proxy, total_active_time, platform breadth)
 3) Normalize per category (cluster by theme, e.g., dental implants)
-4) Produce backlog with links to ad pages and landing pages
+4) Produce backlog with links to ad pages and landing pages → extract Facebook Pixel IDs from landing page HTML (static parse; no JS execution) and include in outputs → feed Iterate inputs
-5) Handoff to deployment with QA checklist
+5) Handoff to Creative Factory & Launcher with QA checklist; Strateg.is logs for monitoring

 ## Artifacts